Does a VPN protect you from hackers?

 VPN hides your IP

 VPNs will hide your real IP address.
-When you connect to your VPN, your traffic will be sent through one of your VPN’s servers and a corresponding IP address will be generated.
-When your real IP address is masked by your VPN-generated one, you’re keeping your valuable digital location hidden.
+When you connect to a reliable VPN, your traffic is sent through one of the VPN servers, and a corresponding IP address is granted.
+Your real IP address is masked by your VPN server’s IP address, so your valuable digital location becomes hidden.

 Encryption

 One of the best defenses against all kinds of hacking is high-level encryption.
 VPNs excel at encrypting your data well beyond the reach of hackers.
-Most premium ones offer AES-256 encryption, which is commonly used by governments and military organizations regularly.
+Most premium options use AES-256 encryption, a highly secure standard widely trusted for protecting sensitive data.

 This cipher is so strong it’s considered essentially unbreakable.
 Some estimates project that it could take up to a trillion years to crack this encryption.
 With those kinds of numbers, you can feel confident that it’s more than enough to hide your online activity.